Greater Alder Stream/ Piscataquis River Project

 Active Project Area

 In remote central Maine, a roughly 20,000-acre complex of protected lands is being assembled by various conservation groups including the Northeast Wilderness Trust.
-The protected lands border Alder Stream and the Piscataquis River, and contain mature American chestnut trees, expansive wetlands, and Atlantic salmon habitat.
-The Trust is working actively with local partners to expand and further connect this network of protected lands, which includes areas devoted to wilderness, sustainable forestry, and organic farming.
+These protected lands border Alder Stream and the Piscataquis River, and contain mature American chestnut trees, expansive wetlands, and Atlantic salmon habitat.
+The Trust is working actively with local partners to expand and further connect this network of protected lands, which includes partner holdings devoted to sustainable forestry, and organic farming.
+As of fall 2015, Northeast Wilderness Trust owns more than 6,800 acres under forever-wild protection.

 The Greater Alder Stream/Piscataquis project area contains one of the largest, most varied, and intact freshwater wetland systems in Maine.
 Recognized as vital at multiple scales, it is embedded within: (1) a Species-at-risk Focus Area identified in Maine’s Comprehensive Wildlife Action Plan; (2) a larger 88,000-acre area identified by The Nature Conservancy as a high priority Tier 1 Matrix Forest Block due to its unfragmented, high quality forest and wetland characteristics; and (3) the Piscataquis-Penobscot Rivers Focus Area of the North American Waterfowl Management Plan.